pcrockett/crockett-vps/README.md

 ## de.crockett.network

 This repo contains scripts to automatically provision a brand-new Arch server.
-You can run the following to set everything up in one command (assuming you're logged in as root):
+You can run the following to set everything up in one step (assuming you're logged in as root):

 ```bash
 curl --proto '=https' \